Ever wondered how much a Marketing Consultant charges? Wo

-As a business owner, you may have already established that aside from a smashing product, you also need an effective and just as smashing marketing strategy to help share just how terrific your business is with a carefully targeted or niche audience.
+We appreciate that as a business owner, you may have already established that aside from creating your smashing product or sensational service solution, you will also need an effective and just as smashing marketing strategy to help share just how terrific your business is with a carefully targeted or niche audience.

 This is where Marketing Consultants swoop in.
 Depending on what your company needs, you may be looking for someone to map out the right branding strategy for your business, or perhaps you are needing someone to execute marketing plans and do the heavy lifting for your brand.